xlwings/xlwings/DEVELOPER_GUIDE.md

 All mac specific code is in `xlwings/_xlmac.py`.
 To find out the syntax of a new feature, it sometimes works by just looking at the existing code and comparing it with the dictionaries exported by `ASDictionary` (see under `resources/mac`).
 If that doesn't work, you'll need to find out the corresponding syntax in `AppleScript`, e.g. by looking at `Excel2004AppleScriptRef.pdf` under `resouces/mac` or by searching the internet.
 Then use `ASTranslate` to translate it into `appscript` syntax.
-Unfortunately, ASTranslate fails on the latest versions of macOS.
-A workaround is to run it on an old macOS (e.g. OS 10.11 - El Capitan) in a VM.

 Links: